 1. Open to faculty in NTU and TL researchers.
 The research work of the seed project shall be carried out in NTU.

-2. The small-scale internally funded seed research project is typically up to S$100,000.
-It may include manpower cost, direct expenses such as equipment, materials and facility charges.
+2. The Seed Research project (SRP) is typically up to S$100,000.
+It may include expenses incurred on manpower cost, direct expenses such as materials and facility charges.
+No part of the SRP Funding should be sub-awarded, sub-contracted or transferred to any Co-PrincipalInvestigator, collaborators and/or other members not indicated in the Project.

 3. The seed research project is generally for a period up to 12 months, exceptions may be made for special circumstances.
 The project must commence within one (1) month upon accepting the award.
 Failing to do so may result in the award being rescinded.

-5. The Director of TL@NTU, or a designated committee appointed by the Director, will review the proposals received, subjected to endorsement by the Future Systems and Technology Directorate, Ministry of Defence (FSTD, MINDEF).
+5. The Director of TL@NTU, or a designated committee appointed by the Director, will review the proposals received, subjected to endorsement by DSO National Lab.
 Proposals will be evaluated based on novelty, potential impact on defence technology and application, rigour of approach and potential for the research to provide a basis for further funding from MINDEF.
 The decision from the evaluation committee will be final.

 Please use the proposal template below.